All Episodes

 I hope it's not true.

-I anyway, like earlier when you were sort of listing some of the sort of, you know, I guess presumed uh As a person that's sort of been pretty lascivious and fallen, you know, putting it mildly.
+I don't like, look, I, anyway, like, earlier when you were sort of listing some of the sort of, you know, I guess presumed as a person that's sort of been pretty lascivious and fallen, you know, putting it mildly, when we are like, that aspect of Christianity, Frank, that's about sort of, you know, at the wrong end is Westboro Baptist Church, you know, God hates fags type stuff.

-Now, like what I have no doubt about, what I feel is our Lord would he would, you know, there's no one can query that he would love George Floyd, he would love trans people, he would love I mean, he would love Charlie Kirk's murderer.
+Now, like, what I have no doubt about, what I feel is our Lord would, he would, you know, there's no one can query that he would love George Floyd.

-Yeah, can I add something to that though?
+Can I add something to that, though?

 When we say love, I think a mistake the culture makes, Russell, is that we think love means approval.